Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory: Introduction

 Our article is organised as follows.
-After recalling some preliminaries we explain very briefly van Daele's formulation of $K$-theory for real or complex Banach algebras.
+After recalling some preliminaries we explain briefly van Daele's formulation of $K$-theory for real or complex Banach algebras.
 In Section~\ref{sec-cyclic} we discuss the cyclic cohomology for graded algebras in the framework of cycles and their characters.
-We define a Connes-type pairing between such characters and the $K$-group elements.
-The pairing reduces to the usual Connes pairing in case the grading on the algebra is trivial.
-We formulate compatibility conditions for the cycles due to the $*$-structure and the real structure.
-These conditions imply the vanishing of the pairing if the dimension of the cycle, its sign and parity, and the degree of the $K$-group do not match.
+We define a Connes-type pairing between characters and $K$-group elements.
+It reduces to the usual Connes pairing in case the grading on the algebra is trivial.
+We introduce the notion of the sign and the parity of a cycle and formulate necessary conditions under which the Connes-pairing and the torsion-valued pairing can be non-trivial.
 Section~\ref{sec-cyclic} ends with a proof that the pairing is compatible with the suspension construction also in the graded case.

-In Section~\ref{sec-tor} we introduce the torsion-valued pairing of characters of cycles with $K$-group elements.
-This pairing is designed to be potentially non-trivial with torsion elements in the $K$-group of a real subalgebra of a \RA.
-The last section is devoted to the applications of the torsion valued pairing.
-We discuss the perhaps simplest case, namely a non-trivial pairing with $KO_2(\R)\cong \Z_2$, as well as pairings with two-dimensional Chern characters which occur in the Kane-Mele model and the periodically driven 2D crystalline model with odd time reversal invariance of \cite{Gawedzki}.
+In Section~\ref{sec-tor} we introduce torsion-valued pairings of characters of cycles with $K$-group elements.
+The basic construction is based on a unital inclusion of one \CA\ into another and we focuss on two such inclusions, the inclusion of a real \CA\ $B$ into its graded tensor product with the Clifford algebra $Cl_{1,0}$, and the inclusion of $B$ into its complexification.
+We explain the relevance of extra symmetries and provide explicit formulas for the torsion valued pairings.

+In Section~\ref{sec-simple-appl} we compute the pairings for a class of simple periodic models which are used in the literature for modelling topological phases with various symmetries.
+These are closely related to the Bott element on the torus.
+Our approach is based on a systematic use of Clifford algebras, their real structeres, and their graded and ungraded representations.

+In Section~\ref{sec-aperiodic} we provide structural results for aperiodic models, the main part here is restricted to two dimensional systems with odd time reversal invariance.

+Our definition of the even torsion valued pairing was largely influenced by the recent work on periodically driven systems with odd time reversal invariance \cite{Gaw,Gawedzki}.
+We will explain the connection in more detail in the last 1section.